 by Ron Stein

-Soil is the foundation of the ecosystem a healthy soil accepts, infiltrates, holds, and releases water and nutrients, promotes root growth, and provides suitable biotic habitat.
-Soil microbes become established in a healthy soil, and convert minerals and organic materials into nutrients that sustain life above ground.
-Seeds become established and roots take hold, and trees grow to provide food and homes for wildlife and sanctify human needs.
-My intention is not as an overzealous soil scientist merely as a lobbyist for just and attribute of an ecosystem, but rather to remind ourselves of the importance of healthy soils to support trees.
+Soil is the foundation of the ecosystem.
+A healthy soil accepts, infiltrates, holds, and releases water and nutrients, promotes root growth, and provides suitable biotic habitat.
+Soil microbes become established in a healthy soil and convert minerals and organic materials into nutrients that sustain life above ground.
+Seeds become established, roots take hold, and trees grow to provide food and homes for wildlife and sanctify human needs.
+My intention is not, as an overzealous soil scientist, merely as a lobbyist for just and attribute of an ecosystem, but rather to remind ourselves of the importance of healthy soils to support trees.

 I did finally make a decision to contribute.
 At the heart of the issue, it is not the amount we give or the category we designate, but rather it is the vision that we all provide in order to examine ecological aspects of ecosystem management.